Ukrainian Orthodox Church of the USA: Eparchies (dioceses)

-In total, there are about 80 parishes and one seminary - St. Sophia Ukrainian Orthodox Theological Seminary in South Bound Brook, New Jersey.
+In total, there are about 80 parishes and one seminary: St. Sophia Ukrainian Orthodox Theological Seminary in South Bound Brook, New Jersey.
 Many parishes have been closing despite moves over the past few years to conduct the liturgy in English and appoint convert priests to appeal to the masses.
 Besides the two hierarchs, the clergy consist of 106 priests and 15 deacons.
 15 of the parishes currently have either no pastor or are served by clergy in their deanery.

+In 1995 to 2012 there existed a Central Eparchy with its see in Parma, Ohio.
+It was merged with the Western Eparchy.